chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 .
 {% endhighlight %}

-The reason we set a new variable to the user array and pop that new variable is because you do not want the word the user is in the process of typing to count as a mistake.
+The reason we set a new variable to the "user_array" and "pop" that new variable is because you do not want the current word that the user is typing to count as a mistake.
 You only want completed words to be considered.

 Add the 'mistakes_array' function to the home page to get an idea of what I am